 It is nearly tax time again.
 Owning a profitable investment property is great unless it is April 15th and Uncle Sam has his hand out for his share of the profits.
-If you want to keep more of your hard earned cash, then pay particular attention to this following couple of pages.
+If you want to keep more of your hard-earned cash, then pay particular attention to the following couple of pages.
 We are going to share some tips on how to maximize your investment property deductions and we will share a secret on how to use your second home as a rental tax-free.

-What Kind of Investor are you?
+Passive or Non-Passive; What Kind of Investor are you?

-Before we start getting into the nitty-gritty of how to pay less taxes and earn more income, Uncle Sam wants to know what kind of investor you are – Passive or Non-Passive.
+Before we start getting into the nitty-gritty of how to pay fewer taxes and earn more income, Uncle Sam wants to know what kind of investor you are – Passive or Non-Passive.
 If you are a full-time property investor or spend the majority of your time in real estate, you are considered a non-passive investor.
 Everyone else is considered Passive.

 Tax Breaks for Passive Investors

 Passive investors are only allowed to deduct losses up to $25,000 against your rental income.
-You can, however carry over those losses to the following year.
+You can however carry over those losses to the following year.
 This deduction is reduced when your modified adjusted gross income exceeds $100,000.